What You Need to Know About Chronic Fatigue Syndrome

-Everyone gets tired, whether it’s from a tough workout or just running around doing errands.
-But if even a little exercise wipes you out every time, or you can’t mildly exert yourself for just a few minutes, you may have a debilitating condition called chronic fatigue syndrome.
+Everyone gets tired, whether it’s from a tough workout or just doing errands.
+But if even a little exercise drains your energy completely every time or you can’t mildly exert yourself for just a few minutes, you may have a debilitating condition called chronic fatigue syndrome.
 It causes severe fatigue that, by definition, lasts for more than six months.
-Other symptoms may include pain, headaches, brain fog and sleep problems.
+Other symptoms may include pain, headaches, brain fog, and sleep problems.

 What is chronic fatigue syndrome?

-“The symptom of fatigue is present in many illnesses,” Mansoori says.
+“The symptom of fatigue is present in many illnesses,” says Dr. Mansoori.
 “Diagnosing the condition is basically a diagnosis of exclusion.”
-Healthcare providers have to rule out a number of conditions before settling on a SEID diagnosis.
+HCPs have to rule out a number of conditions before settling on a diagnosis of CFS.
 Mansoori says she first checks for neurologic conditions like multiple sclerosis or a malignancy, other types of cancers, autoimmune diseases like arthritis or lupus, infectious diseases such as hepatitis or HIV, thyroid disorders and adrenal disorders.

-And while the actual cause remains a medical mystery, there are several hypotheses, says Mansoori.
-Depression is often blamed for chronic fatigue syndrome, but depression is most likely associated with the condition as opposed to causing it.
+While the actual cause remains a medical mystery, there are several hypotheses, says Mansoori.
+Depression is often blamed for chronic fatigue syndrome, but depression is most likely associated with the condition rather than causing it.
 There’s evidence that childhood trauma increases the risk of developing chronic fatigue syndrome by up to six times, according to Mansoori, but the true cause remains unknown.

 Is there a link between chronic fatigue syndrome and inflammation?

-A July 2017 study in Proceedings of the National Academy of Sciences suggests that chronic fatigue syndrome might be caused in part by inflammation.
+A July 2017 study published in Proceedings of the National Academy of Sciences suggested that chronic fatigue syndrome might be caused in part by inflammation.
 Researchers found higher levels of 17 immune system chemicals called cytokines—13 of which are associated with inflammation—in the bloodstreams of people with chronic fatigue.

 The more of these chemicals that were in the blood, the worse chronic fatigue symptoms were.
 Researchers think this may help pave the way for blood tests to help diagnose cases of suspected chronic fatigue syndrome.